 Seed collection and propagation

 Collect seeds between October and March.
 Collect heads that are drying off, fluffy and turning yellow-white with hard brown seeds.
 Pick off whole heads or pluck off mature seeds with your fingers.
 Place the heads in a tray and leave to dry for one to two weeks.
 Then rub the heads gently by hand to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 80%.
+Seed viability is usually high.
 Seeds are non-dormant, viable seed should germinate readily.

 |Location||No. of seeds|